 When Will International Flights Resume in the UK?

-Most aircrafts remain grounded for now, but some airlines have announced plans to resume international flight schedules to and from the UK by mid-summer.
+Most airlines will only resume normal schedules to and from the UK by mid-summer.
+Image courtesy of Pixabay.

 When Will International Flights Resume in the US?

-United Airlines has continued to fly to Europe and South America throughout the pandemic at a reduced capacity.
-The airline plans to open up other flights to Paris, Shanghai, Tokyo, Beijing and Chengdu in June.
+United Airlines has continued to fly to Europe and South America throughout the pandemic at a reduced capacity and is now begining to resume flights to other international destinations.

 When Can We Cruise, Sail or Charter Again?

 A number of countries are allowing yachts and charters to sail their waters before allowing international flights to land.
-For more information on which marinas are open or closed, be sure to read our superyacht marina guide.
+For more guidance on charter restrictions, read our updates here or take a look at our superyacht marina guide.
 Below, we list the countries that have announced the reopening of their waters.

 According to brokerage firm IYC, Croatia is now open again for chartering, with “charter clients / guests allowed to enter the country without any quarantine requirements”.
-The firm has also announced that the waters of Greece are open for sailing now too, but has nonetheless encouraged clients to book charter superyachts without a cancellation fee.
+The firm has also announced that Greece opened for yachting and chartering on May 28, but has nonetheless encouraged clients to book charter superyachts without a cancellation fee.

-On May 21, a number of marinas in Cyprus began to cautiously reopen.
+In May and June, a number of marinas in Cyprus and Italy began to cautiously reopen.

 What are Travel Bubbles?

-Countries with low numbers of reported coronavirus cases are now working together to create so-called 'travel bubbles' or 'travel corridors' with one another.
+Countries with low numbers of reported coronavirus cases are now working together to create so-called 'travel bubbles' with one another.
 This means that people who live within the bubble will be allowed to cross borders without the need to go into quarantine upon arrival.